ATTEMPT: Parameter-Efficient Multi-task Tuning via Attentional Mixtures of Soft Prompts: Results

+\paragraph{Modularity: effects of variable source prompts.} We study the modular nature of \ours~that enables flexibly adding or removing source tasks.
+Figure~\ref{fig:modular} shows how including source tasks affects the final performance of \ours~on two benchmarks, BoolQ and RTE.
+On both of the datasets, adding more source task prompts gives performance improvements, with an exception of adding SQuAD and ReCoRD on RTE (``full'' in \Fref{fig:modul_rte}).
+This potentially happens because of the negative transfer due to the different natures of QA and RTE, while adding the two QA source prompts helps in BoolQ.
+This indicates the effectiveness of \ours's modularity, where one can flexibly remove or add new tasks to build a powerful multi-task model.

-\Fref{fig:attn_vis} shows the attention weight matrix between source and target tasks, produced by \ours-ST. Attention patterns differ for different tasks.
-Generally, $\mathcal{G}$ gives higher attentions to related source tasks.
-For instance, $\mathcal{G}$ gives significantly higher attentions to SST-2 for Yelp, or QQP for PAWS-Wiki, which are the same tasks but are different in domains.
-QQP is often highly attended by some tasks that are seemingly different from paraphrasing (e.g., MultiRC, WNLI), which may indicate underlying task similarities between those tasks.
-On WinoGrande or SciTail, $\mathcal{G}$ gives large attentions to the target task embeddings (``target''); this maybe because those two tasks have significantly different task format or input domain distributions, and $\mathcal{G}$ ignores source prompts more often.
+\paragraph{Interpretability: analysis on attentions. } \Fref{fig:attn_vis} shows the attention weight matrix between source and target tasks by \ours. {Note that for the target task prompt, we present the $a_{t+1}$ weight before adding 1.} Attention patterns differ for different tasks. {Generally, $\mathcal{G}$ gives higher attentions to related source tasks: Yelp $\rightarrow$ SST-2, or PAWS-Wiki $\rightarrow$ QQP, which are the same tasks but are different in domains.} QQP is often highly attended by some tasks that are seemingly different from paraphrasing (e.g., MultiRC, WNLI), which may indicate underlying task similarities between those tasks. {Unlike the underlying task similarities, MNLI is not highly attended by some highly-related target tasks such as RTE.
+We hypothesize that this is because the target task prompts for those tasks are initialized with the MNLI source prompt, and thus \ours~may try to attend to other tasks. } On WinoGrande or SciTail, $\mathcal{G}$ gives large attentions to the target task embeddings (``target''); this may be because those two tasks have significantly different task format or input domain, and $\mathcal{G}$ ignores source prompts more.